Zitao-Shuai/Zitao-shuai.github.io/index.md

 ---

 ## About Me
 Hi!
-I'm Zitao Shuai, I'm currently an incoming PhD student at UCLA Computer Science Department.
-I'm fortunate to work with Prof.[Liyue Shen](https://liyueshen.engin.umich.edu/) at the [University of Michigan](https://umich.edu/) during my master’s studies, and with Prof.[Kun Kuang](https://kunkuang.github.io/) at [Zhejiang University](https://www.zju.edu.cn/english/) during my undergraduate studies.
-And I'm also a member of [CKC Honors College](http://ckc.zju.edu.cn/ckcen/).
+I'm Zitao Shuai, I'm currently an incoming PhD student at UCLA Computer Science Department advised by Prof.[Yuzhe Yang](https://people.csail.mit.edu/yuzhe/).
+I'm fortunate to work with Prof.[Liyue Shen](https://liyueshen.engin.umich.edu/) at the [University of Michigan](https://umich.edu/) during my master’s studies, and with Prof.[Kun Kuang](https://kunkuang.github.io/) at [Zhejiang University](https://www.zju.edu.cn/english/) during my undergraduate's studies.
+And I'm also a member of [CKC Honors College](http://ckc.zju.edu.cn/ckcen/) during my undergraduate's studies.

 I have broad interests in Research Interests in AI for Healthcare, Trustworthy AI, and Multimodal representation learning.

 ## Research Interests

-- **AI for Science**
+- **AI for Healthcare**
+- **Multi-modal learning**
 - **Trustworthy AI**
-- **Multimodal representation learning**

-My research interests are in trustworthy machine learning and AI for science, especially in leveraging real-world multi-modal data to provide trustworthy solutions for healthcare problems.
+My research interests are in multi-modal learning and AI for healthcare, especially in leveraging multi-source data to deliver trustworthy solutions for real-world healthcare problems.
 These interests have drawn me to explore two main research questions:

-- **Trustworthy Healthcare AI**: How can we ensure the trustworthiness of the healthcare AI models, to provide reliable, fair, transparent, and robust outputs?
-- **Multi-modal AI for Science**: How can we leverage heterogeneous multi-modal data to better model practical AI for scientific tasks, especially digital healthcare domain?
+- **Foundation Model for Wearable Data**: How can we build multi-modal foundation models for heterogeneous and long-context wearable signal data?
+- **Scientific Finding with Wearable Data**: How can we uncover correclations between diseases and signal data collected from wearable devices with modern AI techniques?